10 Things to Consider Before Moving to Germany From the UK

 According to the latest estimates, there are more than 107,000 UK Citizens currently living in Germany.
-But if you’re looking to join your fellow expats in the Land of Ideas, there are a few things you’ll need to consider first.
+But if you’re looking to join your fellow expats in the Land of Ideas, there are a few things you’ll need to consider before you move to Germany.

-And remember, once the plan is in motion and you know you’ll be moving to Germany, Use Compare My Move to get connected with local removal companies to move you to your new life abroad.
+And remember, once the plan is in motion and you know you’ll be moving, use Compare My Move to get connected with local removal companies to move you to your new life abroad.

 The top 3 areas with the biggest share of the more than 107,000 UK Citizens currently in Germany are Berlin, Oberbayern (Upper Bavaria), and Darmstadt.
 Let’s look at the best places to live in these 3 top areas.

 Berlin is a flourishing city of culture and creativity, with lots of greenery and parks: this is an obvious choice for any young creatives.
 Think festivals, nightlife, a flourishing arts scene, and a range of creative industries.
 The capital city is well connected with a highly efficient public transport system and wide-spread cycle lanes.

 Frankfurt is found in Darmstadt, and is the financial capital of Germany.
 Likened to Manhattan, the city is awash with skyscrapers, and is the home of the German stock exchange.
 A true world city, it is said that a quarter of inhabitants are classed as foreigners, so you’d be joining many fellow expats in a thriving atmosphere.

 Oberbayern, or Upper Bavaria, is the southern area of the state of Bavaria, and is centred around Munich.
 Munich is an attractive place to live, boasting a high standard of living.
 With the biggest city economy in Germany, Munich is capital of Bavaria, and is famous for its beer gardens and Munich Oktoberfest.